swarm-workflows/SwarmAgents/README.md

 ```
 2. Bring up the kafka cluster using `docker-compose up -d`
 3. Generates `tasks.json` via `python task_generator.py`
-4. Launch the agents via `sh start.sh`.
-User can increase the number of agents within `start.sh`
+4. Launch the agents via `python main-pbft.py <agent id> <number of tasks>`.

 ## Raft Consensus Algorithm
+RAFT algorithm is explored and implemented in `raft_agentv.py`.
+This agent works as follows:
 ### Single Leader Election:
 A single leader is chosen based on the agent's load.
 ### Shared Task Queue